Baek Se-hee: Therapy and writing

 While working, she developed dysthymia (persistent depressive disorder).
 She underwent psychiatric therapy for a decade, writing about the experience on her blog.
 Someone with similar feelings commented on this and this inspired her:

 When they said it was like a light was shining into the darkness of their life, I was so surprised ...
 All I'd done was be honest in public, but here was someone comforted by that.

 In 2018, she published a memoir about her experiences with the condition and therapy.
-It was titled I Want to Die but I Want to Eat Tteokbokki, referencing her experience of still wanting to eat her favourite food, tteokbokki: a Korean dish of rice cakes commonly served with a variety of sauces and toppings.
+It was titled I Want to Die but I Want to Eat Tteokbokki, referencing her experience of still wanting to eat her favourite food, tteokbokki.

 Brian Duff explained the way in which her love of the food kept her going:

 Se-hee is shy, introverted and fearful of being manipulated.
 She finds being with other people almost unbearable.
 But she savors eating Tteokbokki―a chewy, spicy rice cake―at the humble places that serve it.
 That one desire, by keeping alive the flickering flame of her will to keep going, drives her to show up for conversations with her therapist.

 First self-published and then acquired by Munhakdongne, the book was quite successful: it sold over a million copies and was translated into 15 languages, including Anton Hur's English translation in 2022.
 A sequel, I Want to Die but I Still Want to Eat Tteokbokki, was published in 2019, with an English translation following in 2024.
 The sequel focused especially on the themes of self-harm and suicidal ideation.

 Death

 Baek Se-hee died on 16 October 2025, at the age of 35, in a hospital in Goyang.
-According to the Korea Organ Donation Agency, her heart, lungs, liver and kidneys were donated.
+Her death was confirmed by a spokesman for the Korea Organ Donation Agency, who said that her family did not want to state the cause of death.
+According to the Agency, her heart, lungs, liver and kidneys were donated.